ukcs485gfall19/midterm1-crime-scene-investigators/Picnic Starter/README.md

 ##Documented Bugs
 Indexing isnt always updated on swipe left/right.
-Very inconsistent.
 Not sure if it is UIViewImage or something else causing the issue.